cisagov/get.gov/pages/domains/domains_moving.md

 ## Plan to move your email to .gov

 Moving your email to .gov depends on your current infrastructure or provider, but most mail services support aliases so that mail sent to a prior domain name is still delivered.
-Search the documentation of your mail server/provider along with "custom domain."
+Search the documentation of your mail server/provider along with “custom domain.”

-If you're currently using a free email address (@gmail.com, \@outlook.com, \@icloud.com, \@yahoo.com), you'll need to pay for an email service or manage your own email servers in order to use a .gov domain for email.
+If you're currently using a free email address (\@gmail.com, \@outlook.com, \@icloud.com, \@yahoo.com), you'll need to pay for an email service or manage your own email servers in order to use a .gov domain for email.

 ### Email addresses used in account management